awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Key material origin<a name="key-origin"></a>

 *Key material origin* is a CMK property that identifies the source of the key material in the CMK\.
 You choose the key material origin when you create the CMK, and you cannot change it\.
-To find the key material origin of a CMK, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or see the **Origin** value in the **Cryptographic configuration** section of the detail page for a CMK in the AWS KMS console\.
+To find the key material origin of a CMK, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or see the **Origin** value on the **Cryptographic configuration** tab of the detail page for a CMK in the AWS KMS console\.
 For help, see [Viewing Keys](viewing-keys.md)\.

 CMKs can have one of the following key material origin values\.